loggin-js/loggin-js-mongodb/README.md

 [![NPM quality][code-quality-badge]][code-quality-link]

 <p>
-A little MongoDB plugin for [loggin-js](https://github.com/loggin-js/loggin-js), save your logs centralized in a database.
+A little MongoDB plugin for <a href="https://github.com/loggin-js/loggin-js">loggin-js<a>, save your logs centralized in a database.
 And later retrieval
 </p>
 </div>